Utah faces Washington on 3-game win streak - WTOP News

 Seattle; Saturday, 9:30 p.m.
 EST

-BOTTOM LINE: Utah aims to keep its three-game win streak intact when the Utes take on Washington.
+BOTTOM LINE: Utah looks to keep its three-game win streak intact when the Utes take on Washington.

-The Huskies have gone 6-1 in home games.
-Washington is 0-1 in one-possession games.
+The Huskies are 6-1 on their home court.
+Washington has a 0-1 record in games decided by 3 points or fewer.

-The Utes are 0-1 on the road.
-Utah is 7-2 when it turns the ball over less than its opponents and averages 16.1 turnovers per game.
+The Utes are 0-1 in road games.
+Utah ranks 21st in college basketball averaging 10.8 made 3-pointers per game while shooting 38.0% from deep.
+Gianna Kneepkens leads the team averaging 2.8 makes while shooting 42.4% from 3-point range.

 TOP PERFORMERS: Elle Ladine is shooting 42.1% and averaging 15.2 points for the Huskies.